Philippa Spurway Interior Architect

 Real Stone Floor

-Vlado, Stefan and I stopped to look at the view down onto the Bay for Kotor as we drove on the Niksic road searching for an alternative to the real stone we are using at Zabrdje, for all the ground floor flooring.
+Vlado, Stefan, and I stopped to admire the view over the Bay for Kotor as we drove on the Nikšić road, searching for an alternative to the real stone we're using at Zabrdje for all the ground floor flooring.

-Cobra quarry in Kotor is having big problems producing the 80 x 80 x 02 cm stone tiles I have specified, because of an unexpected fault with their machinery and it is taking them a really long time to do my order.
+The Quarry in Kotor is having serious problems producing the 80 x 80 x 2 cm stone tiles I have specified, due to an unexpected fault with their machinery.
+As a result, fulfilling my order is taking much longer than anticipated.

-On this trip we were unable to find anything else as beautiful and perfect for Zabrdje house as the stone Cobra quarry has.
+Despite our efforts, we were unable to find anything as beautiful or as perfect for Zabrdje house as the stone from the Kotor quarry.

-We will have to wait for the quarry to produce what we want, which will hold everything up for a while.
+We'll have to wait for the quarry to produce what we need, which will unfortunately delay progress for a while.

 3627794D-10E9-4DB9-80BA-25D95CDE1B6F_1_201_a